 Comment Blacklist: If you write any words in this area, comments which contain those words will automatically be sent to spam folder.
 You need not moderate them.

-When you upload any image, WordPress will create 4 to 5 different sized images from a single image.
-It will consume your server hard disk storage.
+When you upload an image, WordPress will create 4 to 5 different sized images from a single image.
+It will consume your server’s hard disk storage.
 If you use image compressor plugins like Shortpixel (50% Extra Credits Link) or EWWW Image Optimizer, it will compress 5 images and charge you for 5 images even if you upload one image.
 To avoid this problem, you can use Media settings effectively.